-- 4.1 The recommendation to the Licensing Committee is to: - That Members approve the draft Hackney Carriage and Private Hire Licensing policy document as detailed within this report for a consultation period of no less than six weeks as attached at APPENDIX A of the report.
+- 4.1 The recommendation to the Licensing Committee is: - That members consider the consultation feedback and agree any amendments to the draft policy. - Approve a draft Hackney Carriage and Private Hire Licensing policy as attached at APPENDIX A of the report and recommend to Full Council that this is adopted for the period of 2021 - 2026.